artudi54/script-sourcing/README.md

 # Script sourcing
-This shell library provides utilites for sourcing scripts in larger bash or zsh codebases.
+This shell library provides utilites for sourcing scripts in relative manner in larger bash or zsh codebases.

 ## Provided functions